bgener/aws-lambda/PITCHME.md

 ### What can you do with Lambda

-In the most basic form lambda is just a single class (C#) or a single function (NodeJs).
-It can also be an application with external libraries as long as it fits into constraints (up to 50 MB, no more than 5 minutes).
+- In the most basic form lambda is just a single class (C#) or a single function (NodeJs)
+- It can be a standalone application with external libraries as long as it fits into constraints (up to 50 MB, no more than 5 minutes)

-You can invoke Lambda function in response to http events or based on custom schedule.
-You can not use the lambda for long-running processes, such as video encoding or streaming
+- You can invoke Lambda function in response to http events or based on custom schedule
+- You can not use the lambda for long-running processes, such as video encoding or streaming

 ---